hansudd/AssnB2/README.md

 ## Overview

-This package was created for Assignment B2 as part of STAT545B in the fall of 2021. (more information about the assignment for making an R package and instructions for putting the package together may be found
+The `B2package` was created for Assignment B2 as part of STAT545B in the fall of 2021. (more information about the assignment for making an R package and instructions for putting the package together may be found
 here: [link](https://stat545.stat.ubc.ca/assignments/assignment-b2/))